Jayachandra777/-train-ticket-booking-/README.md

   );
 ```

-This will style our app with a gray background, green headings, green buttons, and a gray table.
+This will style our app with a gray background, green headings, green buttons and a gray table.

 That's it!
 You have successfully created and styled the user interface for your train ticket booking dapp.
 You can now run your app and test it on the celo testnet.
 Congratulations! 🎉

+## Conclusion:

+Therefore, building a Decentralized Application (DApp) for booking train tickets on the Celo blockchain would offer numerous benefits, including increased security, transparency and efficiency.
+Using blockchain technology, the application could enable users to securely book train tickets without the need for intermediaries, reducing costs and streamlining the booking process.
+Additionally, the use of Celo's blockchain platform could enable greater financial inclusion, as it is designed to provide access to financial services to individuals who are currently unbanked or underbanked.
+Overall, developing a DApp for booking train tickets on the Celo blockchain could revolutionize the way we think about transportation and financial transactions, offering a decentralized, secure and efficient alternative to traditional booking systems.